AndrewHLau/Tableau-Challenge/README.md

 Additionally a Gender analysis was in order because CitiBike is trying to increase female ridership.
 A set of Gender Pie charts shows the ratio of females vs males increased slightly each year from 2017 through 2019, but then reversed sharply in 2020.
 The ratio was 41.48% in 2017, then 42.28% in 2018, then 42.99% in 2019, and then 35.95% in 2020.
 Finally, the bar charts show an increase in female ridership from 2018 to 2019, and then a large decrease in 2020.

 The final page in this story shows that younger riders have longer average trip duration, but not by much as shown by a trend line that is almost horizontal.
-A slope of just 1.9 (in seconds) when the average trip duration is over 27 minutes.
+The slope, although positive, is just 1.9 (in seconds) when the average trip duration is over 27 minutes.